Khwairakpam Chaoba

-Khwairakpam Chaoba Singh l was a poet, essayist, prose-writer and novelist.
-He was born in 1895 in Uripok Sorbon Thingen leikai, Imphal.He was influenced by Sanskrit tradition and is regarded as one of the best-known writers of modern Meitei literature.
-He founded the Manipuri Sahitya Sammelini of Meitei literature along with Dr. Lamabam Kamal Singh, Hijam Irabot and Hijam Anganghal.
+Khwairakpam Chaoba Singh was a poet, essayist, prose-writer and novelist.
+He was born in 1895 in Uripok Sorbon Thingen Leikai, Imphal.
+He is regarded as one of the pioneer writers of modern Meitei literature.
+He founded the Manipuri Sahitya Sammelan of Meitei literature along with Lamabam Kamal Singh, Hijam Irabot and Hijam Anganghal.

 Biography

 He presented the first historical novel in Meitei – Lavangalata which is considered to be an outstanding work.
 This is perhaps one of the greatest novels in Meitei literature.
 His other prose works are Wakhalgi Ichen (Thought Current), Wakhal (Thought), Phidam (Ideal), Kannaba Wa (Useful Words) and Chhatra Macha (Student).
 He also wrote incomplete works Madhu Malati and Naba-Malika His published work includes: